KAT-TUN

-In 2010, Akanishi left the group to start a solo career, making the group's acronym then come from KAmenashi, Taguchi, Tanaka, Ueda, and Nakamaru, and the group toured with five members.
+In 2010, Akanishi left the group to start a solo career, making the group's acronym then come from Kamenashi, Taguchi, Tanaka, Ueda, and Nakamaru, and the group toured with five members.
 In 2013, Tanaka's contract was terminated for several violations, leaving KAT-TUN as a four-man ensemble, and Tatsuya Ueda took the T to keep the acronym.
 By the end of March 2016, Taguchi left both the group and the agency, leaving KAT-TUN with only three remaining members.

+On February 12, 2025, the members announced they would disband on March 31.

 History

 2001–2005: Formation and pre-debut activities

 Before becoming KAT-TUN, each member belonged to different trainee units within Johnny & Associates.
 In 2001, eight members were chosen to become a temporary dancing unit in order to support Koichi Domoto in the NHK music program, Pop Jam.
 The eight members were switched around before it officially became KAT-TUN, with the current three members plus Jin Akanishi, Koki Tanaka and Junnosuke Taguchi.
 Although the formation was only meant to be a temporary support unit, KAT-TUN gained a great deal of attention and became a solid unit.